breki/demeton/pomodoro-Demeton.md

 - projections
+    - can we merge MapScale together with MapProjection?
+    - ProjectionScaleFactor

 ## Wed 27.11.
+- Introduced `MercatorMapProjection` class to begin merging map scale with projection.
 - Extracted `MapProjection` record holding the two projection functions.
 This is now used in `ShadeCommand.Options`.

 ## Tue 26.11.